The recent SolarWinds security breach highlights the growing threat of unauthorised data access in our interconnected world.

 - Avoid security misconfiguration.
 All operating systems and applications must be securely configured and updated in a timely fashion.

-- Ensure comprehensive logging and monitoring and incident report tracking.
-Without careful oversight, attackers gain unimpeded freedom to tamper, extract and destroy data.
+- Ensure comprehensive logging and monitoring and report tracking.

-With SolarWinds illustrating how the risk of cyber-attacks is becoming more worrying, the choice of a well-matched technology partner is more important than ever.
+SolarWinds hack illustrates how the risk of cyber-attacks is becoming more worrying.
+The choice of tech-focussed financial partner is more important than ever.